Additional Faculty Development Opportunities…

 We regularly receive information about other faculty development opportunities that our UCO community might be interested in.
 Some of these are facilitated by other UCO departments while others are hosted by colleagues from other organizations.
 Between our own programs and these additional ones, we hope that you will find ample opportunities to support your growth as a professional educator.

-The Coalition of Urban and Metropolitan Universities invites proposals for our Annual Conference, The Essential Role of Urban and Metropolitan Universities, October 23–26, 2022 in San Diego, CA.
+The Coalition of Urban and Metropolitan Universities will be hosting their Annual Conference, The Essential Role of Urban and Metropolitan Universities, October 23–26, 2022 in San Diego, CA.

 As our institutions and communities continue to navigate a global pandemic, wrestle with a long-overdue racial reckoning, face environmental challenges, and witness the great inequality in how communities are able to respond to these challenges—we recognize that we are still in the midst of crisis.
 Our conference offers an opportunity to pause and reflect on how we are responding to our current moment while also looking forward as we begin to articulate how we emerge from crisis.

-The Essential Role of Urban and Metropolitan Universities invites presenters to reflect broadly on how the urban mission can be fully integrated into operations, structure, partnerships, and academic objectives within the following major themes.
-Submissions are due March 25.
+The Essential Role of Urban and Metropolitan Universities hosts presenters who will reflect broadly on how the urban mission can be fully integrated into operations, structure, partnerships, and academic objectives within the following major themes.

 - Cultivating Resilient Campuses in the Midst of Crisis